Get Schooled

 Free Application for Federal Student Aid (FAFSA)

-The FAFSA is a federal financial aid application form that students must complete in order to be eligible for federal, state-based, campus-based, and most forms of private financial aid for college.
-You must complete or renew the FAFSA for every year you are in college.
+The Free Application for Federal Student Aid (FAFSA) is a federal financial aid application that eligible* students must complete to be considered for federal, state-based, campus-based, and most forms of private financial aid for college.
+The FAFSA must be renewed each year you're in college.

 Grants